-Delivering action research eedNET is currently supported by ten universities who will be delivering sessions about action research for teachers.
+Delivering action research eedNET is currently supported by twelve universities who will be delivering sessions about action research for teachers.

 As eedNET grows, so there will be more universites involved in the UK and internationally.

-Currently eedNET universities are spread across England and Wales like this:
+Currently eedNET universities are spread across the UK like this:

 Bath Spa University